damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] People Ops (Specialist): complete and submit an online Add New Hire Form (TriNet Passport=>My Workplace=> Add New Hire/Rehire).
 This will generate the welcome email to the employee at their work email on their first date of hire.
 1. [ ] New employee: complete [New Hire TriNet Passport 7 Steps Guide](https://docs.google.com/a/gitlab.com/document/d/1CFIyByd1Kgmz5353_aASVI1D8QTyJ2Uy60ziQHEPTUI/edit?usp=sharing).
 The I-9 portion of this must be completed within the first two days of hire.
 Note- this is critical so you must contact PeopleOps if you have difficulty with this form.
-(TriNet takes 24-48 hours to process new team members)
+(TriNet takes 24-48 hours to process new GitLabbers)
 1. [ ] People Ops (Specialist): complete the employer portion of the I9 in TriNet within three days of hire
 1. [ ] New employee: read through the [New Hire Benefits Guide](https://drive.google.com/a/gitlab.com/file/d/0B0dixQ9qzgilNlN0MnNFS29xWnB2SjNWVUk3dUV2aWlhejVR/view?usp=sharing).
 This will go over medical, dental, vision, and voluntary benefits.
 Note - If you have any questions or need help within the TriNet system please contact the Employee Solution Center at 800-638-0461 or email them at employees@trinet.com.